georgebro/AutorizationYad2PageTests/README.md

 # AutorizationYad2PageTests
 # C# Selenium Automation LogIn WebSite Tests
-# Enter to the site and log In with email and password
+# Enter to the site and log In with Email and Password